jenkins-x/jx/README.md

 ## Getting Started

-If you don't yet have a kubernetes cluster then try:
+If you don't yet have a kubernetes cluster then try create a new cluster:

     jx create cluster

-Otherwise you can install Jenkins X in your current kubernetes cluster via:
+To setup your laptop and the cluster with the required tools you need (like `kubectl, helm, draft`):

     jx init

+To install Jenkins X on the current kubernetes cluster:

+    jx install

 ## Importing or Creating apps